vvivvi/kaggle-final-project/README.md

 ### EDA
 - Several interesting observations about data are discovered and explained. *Yes, for example yearly trend and different store types.*
-- Target distribution is visualized, time trend is assessed
+- Target distribution is visualized, time trend is assessed. *Yes*

 ### Validation
-- Type of train/test split is identified and used for validation *Yes*
+- Type of train/test split is identified and used for validation *Yes.
+VAlidation setup is discussed in Notebook 4. for feature selection and hyperparameter tuning*
 - Type of public/private split is identified
-*Yes.*
+*Yes (Notebook 1 on EDA).*

 ### Data leakages
-- Data is investigated for data leakages and investigation process is described
+- Data is investigated for data leakages and investigation process is described. *Yes (Notebook 2.)*
 - Found data leakages are utilized
+* Yes.
+For example, the predictions are scaled as a post-processing step based on leaderboard probing.*
 ### Metrics optimization
 - Correct metric is optimized. *Yes.
 After clipping the target value to the interval [0,20], the metric boils down to standard RMSE, which can be selected as optimisation target in both CatBoost and scikit-learn random forest libraries.*